Back to articles

 Clair has raised approximately $68.7 million in equity funding from investors including Thrive Capital, Upfront Ventures, Kairos HQ, and Founder Collective.

-How does Clair’s earned wage access model work?
+How does Clair’s platform work?

-Which companies integrate with Clair?
+Which platforms integrate with Clair?

 Why does Clair matter in fintech infrastructure?